cucumber/docs/content/community/contributing-to-documentation.md

 gain write access to the [GitHub](https://github.com/cucumber/docs.cucumber.io) repository.
 As a **committer** you should still use pull requests.

 Each pull request should only modify/add a single topic.
 Please don't lump many unrelated document changes into the same pull request.
-If you want to modify/add multiple topics, please open one pull request per topic.
+If you want to modify or add multiple topics, please open one pull request per topic.

 The title should explain which docs you are modifying/creating and why.
 For example `[docs] Add tags.md` or `[docs] Modify tags.md to explain boolean expressions`.